alsalafiyyah/alsalafiyyah.github.io/_biography/ihsan-ilahi-zahir.md

 * Editor-in-Chief of *Tarjuman al-Hadith* magazine (published by the Ahl al-Hadith Association in Lahore) and managing editor of the *Ahl al-Hadith* weekly magazine.
 * Dedicated his life to active da'wah upon returning home.
 When offered a position in Saudi Arabia, he declined, choosing to stay true to the verse: *"And it is not for the believers to go forth [to battle] all at once.
 For there should separate from every division of them a group [remaining] that they may obtain understanding in religion and warn their people when they return to them that they might be cautious"* (Quran 9:122).

-Dr. Muhammad Luqman al-Salafi noted in *Al-Dawah* magazine that Ihsan Ilahi was an exceptionally brilliant student who memorized thousands of Hadiths.
+Dr. Muhammad Luqman al-Salafi noted in *Al-Dawah* magazine [^1] that Ihsan Ilahi was an exceptionally brilliant student who memorized thousands of Hadiths.
 He would frequently sit on the gravel in the university courtyard before Sheikh Nasir al-Din al-Albani, discussing Hadith terminology and narrators, laying the foundation for a lifetime of defending the Sunnah with both pen and tongue.

-### Opposition to Deviation and Martyrdom
+### His Death, Martyrdom & Opposition to Deviation

 Because of his staunch Salafi creed, he was in constant intellectual conflict with deviant sects such as the Rafidah (Shiites), Ismailis, and Qadianis.
 He authored objective, meticulously researched works refuting their falsehoods.